peteroupc/peteroupc.github.io/random.md

 <a id=Statistical_RNGs></a>
 ## Statistical RNGs

 Statistical RNGs are RNGs with a high quality of statistical randomness, but are not necessarily appropriate for information security.
+Even here, though, the numbers delivered by a statistical RNG not only "look random".

 An application SHOULD NOT use RNGs with weaker quality than that of statistical RNGs.